-The SIR Model yields extreme predictions for major contagions, not realized, even without systemic social distancing or lockdowns.
-At breakout, the "curve bends" in the SIR model only with heterogeneous agents.
-In our BSIR model, increasing avoidance behavior bends the curve in the homogenous agent model.
-Also, herd immunity happens at lower prevalance in the BSIR Model.
+The SI\ models yields extreme predictions for major contagions, not realized.
+At breakout, the SI\ models capture exponential growth.
+In our BSI\ model, increasing avoidance behavior bends the curve, and induces herd immunity at lower prevalence but a later time.

 Our model is tractable, and better explains incidence data during the 2009 Swine Flu and the COVID-19 pandemic.
 In both cases, we statistically reject the SIR model.
 For Swine Flu, across states, the prevalence elasticity ranges from 0.8 to 0.9.
-We find a similar slope at breakout in the COVID-19 pandemic, and verify that its curve bending matches our BSIR formula.
+We find a similar slope at breakout in the COVID-19 pandemic, and verify that its curve bending matches our BSI\ formula.